sighthoundinc/ext-sh-edge-sdk/README.md

 ## nvarguscamerasrc
 You can switch to use the NVIDIA gstreamer nvarguscamerasrc element by changing which SOURCE_ELEMENT line in [environment.sh](environment.sh) is commented out.
 When using nvarguscamerasrc instead of baicamerasrc you may only run one gstreamer example at a time.
 Use `docker ps` to see the running list of containers.
-You must also stop the image server, which you can do with the [image-server/stop-image-server.sh](image-server/stop-image-server.sh) script.
-In order to prevent the image server from starting on boot, you need to stop the UI, which you can do with:
+You must also stop the image server and UI, which you can do with `systemctl stop bai-device-ui`.
+In order to prevent the image server from starting on boot, you need to disable the UI, which you can do with:
 ```
 mkdir /etc/bai/persist/ui
 touch /etc/bai/persist/ui/not-to-be-started